laravel/docs/collections.md

 <a name="method-search"></a>
 #### `search()` {#collection-method}

-The `search` method searches the collection for the given value and returns its key if found.
+The `search` method searches the collection for the given value and returns key of its first occurrence if found.
 If the item is not found, `false` is returned.

     $collection = collect([2, 4, 6, 8]);